Defending Truck Accident Victims in Atlanta, GA

-In Georgia, I-285 was recently named the deadliest highway in the United States, in part due to a large amount of commercial vehicle traffic.
 If you have been injured in an accident involving a tractor-trailer or other large truck, you need an experienced Atlanta truck accident lawyer to represent you.
+Contact us at our Atlanta office today for a free consultation with a Georgia semi-truck accident attorney.

 What Causes Trucking Injuries?